Wareham, Massachusetts: Government

 Wareham is represented in the Massachusetts House of Representatives as a part of the Second Plymouth district, which also includes Carver and part of Middleboro.
 The town is represented in the Massachusetts Senate as a part of the First Plymouth and Bristol district, which also includes Berkley, Bridgewater, Carver, Dighton, Marion, Middleborough, Raynham and Taunton.
 The town is patrolled by the Seventh (Bourne) Barracks of Troop D of the Massachusetts State Police.

 On the national level, Wareham is part of Massachusetts's 9th congressional district and is currently represented by William R. Keating.
 Its senators are currently Elizabeth Warren and Ed Markey.

 Wareham is governed by the open town meeting form of government, which is led by a town administrator and a board of selectmen.

 There is a central police station located along Route 28.
-The Wareham Fire District (career/on-call) has stations located in Wareham Center (Station No. 1, Manned Career/on-call), East Wareham (Station No. 4, Unmanned On-call), West Wareham (Station No. 2, Unmanned On-call) and in White Island, near Glen Charlie Pond (Station No. 3, Unmanned On-call) in the northeast corner of town.
-The Onset Fire District (paid/on-call) has fire stations located in Onset Village and off Route 28/Cranberry Highway near the intersection of Main Avenue.
-Wareham EMS has a station located on Sandwich Road (Route 6).
+The Wareham Fire District (career/on-call) has stations located in Wareham Center (Station No. 1, Staffed 24/7 Career/on-call), East Wareham (Station No. 4, Unmanned On-call), West Wareham (Station No. 2, Unmanned On-call) and in White Island, near Glen Charlie Pond (Station No. 3, Unmanned On-call) in the northeast corner of town.
+The Onset Fire District (Staffed 24/7 Career/on-call) has a fire station located off Route 28/Cranberry Highway near the intersection of Main Avenue.
+Wareham EMS has a station located on Sandwich Road (Route 6) which is staffed 24/7.

 There are four post offices for the town's four ZIP Codes, located in East Wareham (02538), West Wareham (02576), Wareham Center (02571) and a branch office in Onset (02558).
-The southeast portion of Wareham is also covered by 02532 of Buzzards Bay.
+The southeastern portion of Wareham is also covered by 02532 of Buzzards Bay.
 The town's public library, located across the street from the town hall, is part of the SAILS Library Network.

 Education

 Public schools

 Wareham has a public school system.
-There is one elementary schoolJohn W. Decas.
-Minot Forest Elementarywas closed in 2018 and absorbed into the middle school until a new building is erected for Minot.; Wareham Middle School; and Wareham High School.
+There is one elementary school, Wareham Elementary School; Wareham Middle School; and Wareham High School.
 The East Wareham Partnership houses the former West Wareham Academy and the Cooperative Junior-Senior High School.

 Wareham High competes in the South Coast Conference for athletics.
 Its nickname is the Vikings, and its colors are Blue, White, and Gold.
 Wareham competes with Bourne High School in an annual Thanksgiving Day football game.